Uncover the future of SPARC Emulation with Charon SSP.

 Deployment Relies on manual deployment processes Automated deployment using CI/CD pipeline

-Old software or applications that are still used today are called legacy applications.
-Even though they are not modern, many companies still use them because they are important for business operations.
+Put simply, old software or applications that are still used today are called legacy applications.
+Even though they are not modern, many companies still use them because they are important for the business to survive.

 In most cases, they were built years or even decades ago.
 These applications fulfill their original purpose, but they are behind the times when you compare them to new tech.
 They often run on old hardware, use old coding languages, or rely on old systems to work.